-- Divide into two teams of three – space and ground, with space team having a designated operator.
-Both teams should have a designated scanner, but ground team will need a secondary scanner if the first has to take the debuff up to space.
-Each person on each team should pick a lane: left, middle, right.
+- Divide into two teams of three – space and ground, with the space team having a designated operator.
+Both teams should have a designated scanner, but the ground team will need a secondary scanner if the first has to take the debuff up to space.
+Each person on each team should pick a lane: left, middle, or right.
 Everyone starts on the ground floor.
 Start the encounter by approaching the orb at the top of the middle lane on the ground floor.

 - A vandal carrying the operator buff will spawn with the Servitor wave in either the left or right lanes of the ground floor.
 Operator grabs the buff and space team head up.
-Note that space team will never need to go back down, but ground team will need to head up – operator should send the rocket pods back down.
+Note that the space team will never need to go back down, but the ground team will need to head up – the operator should send the rocket pods back down.

 - Similarly, a scanner vandal will appear somewhere in the space room.
 The first glowing duplicate will always be in space, therefore space team starts with the scanner buff.
-The vandal should be killed and space scanner should grab the buff.
+The vandal should be killed and the space scanner should grab the buff.

 - Both teams manage adds and kill their Servitors.